vjandrea/vjandrea.github.io/_posts/2018-10-29-agenda-xml-export-format.md

 title: Agenda XML export format
 date: 2018-10-29 23:36 +0100
 ---
-Agenda elements are structured like:
+Agenda XML elements generated using the *Export* command are structured like:

     {% highlight xml %}
     <Agenda>